ManavTyagi-kp/Rick-and-Morty/README.md

 # Let's Get Going!

-Feel free to explore, experiment, and customize this To-Do List app project.
-Whether you're just starting your coding journey or looking to enhance your Flutter skills, this project has something for everyone.
+Feel free to explore, experiment, and customize this Rick and Morty app project.

 So go ahead, dive into the code, and happy coding! 🚀📱
 #